Window Cleaning Prices: How to Set Rates, Price Jobs, and Maximize Profit

 - Materials and gear: Your day-to-day materials might include squeegees, scrubbers, towels, and applicators.
 You’ll also need gloves, safety glasses, and harnesses.

 - Overhead: These costs are sneaky.
-Account for gas and travel, insurance premiums, and replacing/upkeeping your equipment.
+Account for gas and travel, insurance premiums, and the cost of replacing/upkeeping your equipment.

 Service add-ons and frequency